 - when the foam starts to subside you will see the tiny brown bits appear and at this point you should stir constantly;

 - when the solid bits are a light caramel color remove from the heat.

 That’s it!
 Now, use that brown deliciousness in any number of ways: Below we have a collection of great recipes from other food bloggers, but it’s also delicious just drizzled over any plain vegetable.
 Here are some ideas:

 - green beans

 - potatoes (like these …. yum)

 To get more creative with your brown butter check these out.

 Let us know which ones you try.
-If you’re not already a fan of brown butter, you’re about to be.
+If you’re not already a fan you’re about to be.
 We’re sure of it.
 And, thanks to the bloggers who allowed us to share their recipes.
 And don’t forget about our cookies – Coconut Cookies with Chocolate Chips, Brown Butter & Sea Salt.
 Yum!